ThePanGuy/Rock-Paper-Scissors-Maven/README.md

 The core task is to simulate a Rock-Paper-Scissors game between two players over a specified number of rounds and report the win/loss/tie statistics.
 One player is to only use Paper and the other one randomly pick one of the three options.
-The project has evolved to incorporate a flexible design for player strategies and robust logging.
+The project has evolved to use a flexible design for player strategies.

-## Features

-* **Game Simulation**: Simulates multiple rounds of Rock-Paper-Scissors between two configurable players.
-* **Pluggable Strategies:** Players utilize different strategies to choose their moves, easily swappable at runtime.
-* **Clear Game Rules:** Core game logic (determining round winners) is encapsulated in a dedicated utility class.
-* **Logging:** Uses SLF4J as a facade with Logback as the underlying implementation for structured output.
-* **Unit Tests:** Comprehensive JUnit 5 tests cover individual components and game logic.
-* **Maven Build:** Standard Maven project structure for easy building and dependency management.

 ## Design Overview